bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 This plot represents calls @ 40x coverage, and shows how accuracy drops for larger expansions (positive x-axis) but remains steady for contractions (negative x-axis), with ExpansionHunter retaining higher accuracy across all bins.

+HipSTR shows poor accuracy largely because it refuses to call many loci, outputing the error message: "Aborting genotyping of the locus as the sequence upstream/downstream of the repeat is too repetitive for accurate genotyping".
+If we exclude these loci from the comparison, the plot looks like:

 We can also see how the accuracy varies for different read depths, showing only ExpansionHunter and GangSTR for clarity:

 <div align="center"><img src="https://user-images.githubusercontent.com/6240170/210285501-e10be5f6-847d-4c59-b88f-9009c02ce1a2.png" width=800></div>